Level Intermediate: Soft Gripper

 I used scraps of pieces from the leftover flat bases as well as what had been left in our mixing pots aka plastic bottles!

-We also did some tests using fabric in silicone with a layer of silicone stick ontop and leaving an air bubble in the centre to act as teh form which would expand when blowing air inside.
+As a group, we also did some tests using fabric in silicone with a layer of silicone stick on top and leaving an air bubble in the centre to act as the form which would expand when blowing air inside.
+I think this was the most successful of the silicone we made in terms of it not having blemishes and being an even surface.

 Here is a list of what we have achieved over this project.